Summary: Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform contains a number of weathered engravings

 Man

-AWAT4883 LR Milyerra Trail - main site
+AWAT4883 LR Milyerra Trail Aboriginal Site (main site)

 A man with a sword club across his waist who is holding a narrow returning boomerang in his left hand